-In CICS, asynchronous processing can be done in either of two ways.
+In CICS, asynchronous processing can be done in either of two ways: by using the interval control commands START and RETRIEVE or by using distributed transaction processing (DTP).

-1. By using the interval control commands START and RETRIEVE.
+1. Using the interval control commands START and RETRIEVE.

 You can use the START command to schedule a transaction in a remote system in much the same way as you would in a single CICS system.
 This type of asynchronous processing is in effect a form of CICS function shipping, and as such, it is transparent to the application.
-The systems programmer determines whether the attached transaction is local or remote.
+The system programmer determines whether the attached transaction is local or remote.